 In the UK and Europe, anything under 6 m is considered small as it fits into a standard parking space (by length- not always by width!)

-Small motorhomes also have low profiles- meaning they don't have above-the-cab beds.
-Or no ‘hump'- if that makes it easier to understand.
+Some of the best small motorhomes also have low profiles- meaning they don't have above-the-cab beds.
+Or no ‘hump'- if that makes it easier to understand.: –

 What types of small Motorhomes are there?